Weighted Projective Lines and Rational Surface Singularities: Preliminaries

 In our setting later $R$ will be a rational surface singularity with a unique singular point, at the origin.
 Completing at this maximal ideal to give $\mathfrak{R}$, in the minimal resolution $Y\to\Spec \mathfrak{R}$ the fibre above the origin is well-known to be a tree (i.e.\ a finite connected graph with no cycles) of $\mathbb{P}^1$s denoted $\{ E_i\}_{i\in I}$.
 Their self-intersection numbers satisfy $E_i\cdot E_i\leq -2$, and moreover the intersection matrix $(E_i\cdot E_j)_{i,j\in I}$ is negative definite.
 We encode the intersection matrix in the form of the labelled dual graph:

-\begin{defin} Suppose that $\{ E_i \}_{i\in I}$ is a collection of $\mathbb{P}^1$s forming the exceptional locus in a resolution of some affine rational surface singularity.
-The dual graph is defined as follows: for each curve draw a vertex, and join two vertices if and only if the corresponding curves intersect.
-Furthermore label every vertex with the self-intersection number of the corresponding curve. \end{defin}
+\begin{defin} Suppose that $\{ E_i \}_{i\in I}$ is a collection of $\mathbb{P}^1$s forming the exceptional locus in a resolution of some rational surface singularity.
+The dual graph is defined as follows: for each curve $E_i$ there is a vertex, with $E_i\cdot E_j$ edges connecting the vertices corresponding to $E_i$ and $E_j$.
+Furthermore, every vertex is labelled with the self-intersection number of the corresponding curve. \end{defin}

-Thus, given a complete local rational surface singularity, we obtain a labelled tree.
+The dual graph of a complete local rational surface singularity is well known to be a labelled tree (see e.g.\ \cite[1.3]{Brieskorn}).
 Conversely, suppose that $T$ is a tree, with vertices denoted $E_1,\hdots,E_n$, labelled with integers $w_1,\hdots,w_n$.
-To this data we associate the symmetric matrix $M_T=(b_{ij})_{1\leq i,j\leq n}$ with $b_{ii}$ defined by $b_{ii}:=w_i$, and $b_{ij}$ (with $i\neq j$) defined to be the number of edges linking the vertices $E_i$ and $E_j$.
-We denote the free abelian group generated by the vertices $E_i$ by $\cZ$, and call its elements \emph{cycles}.
+To this data we associate the symmetric matrix $M_T=(b_{ij})_{1\leq i,j\leq n}$ with $b_{ii}$ defined by $b_{ii}\colonequals w_i$, and $b_{ij}$ (with $i\neq j$) defined to be the number of edges linking the vertices $E_i$ and $E_j$.
+We write $\cZ$ for the free abelian group generated by the vertices $E_i$, and call its elements \emph{cycles}.
 The matrix $M_T$ defines a symmetric bilinear form $(-,-)$ on $\cZ$ and in analogy with the geometry, we will often write $Y\cdot Z$ instead of $(Y,Z)$, and consider

 If there exists $Z\in\cZ_{\top}$ such that $Z\cdot Z<0$, then automatically $M_T$ is negative definite \cite[Prop 2(ii)]{Artin}.
 In this case, $\cZ_{\top}$ admits a unique smallest element $Z_f$, called the \emph{fundamental cycle}.
 Whenever all the coefficients in $Z_f$ are one, the fundamental cycle is said to be \emph{reduced}.